-The Only Macaroni Salad Recipe You Need
+The BEST Macaroni Salad Recipe

 This is the only Macaroni Salad recipe you will ever need!
 The secret to the best macaroni salad is a perfectly sweet and tangy dressing, not overcooking the macaroni, and chopping the veggies into small pieces so they don’t take over the pasta.
 Oh, and plenty of hard boiled eggs!
 They are the best, right?